marlo-morales/car_dealership/README.md

 * **Security** Are there any obvious vulnerabilities?

 * **Testing** How thorough are the automated tests?
 Will they be difficult to change if the requirements of the application were to change?
 Are there some unit and some integration tests?
 What kinds of tests did you focus on?

-## Feature Wishlist

-* Add editor to form for post content
-* Add ability for someone to be able to comment on a post
-* Add ability to tag posts
-* Add the ability to search for a post